-On a more serious note, I was thinking of asking one of the partners here at IRSMedic HQ if he could start paying me in bitcoins.
+I was thinking of asking one of the partners here at IRSMedic HQ if he could start paying me in bitcoins.
 Why would I do that?
-Mostly because I think there’s a good chance that the BTC is here to stay, and I like the idea of having a store of value that is protected against the whims of a government that can just print more money whenever it is convenient.
-So, I want to get paid in bitcoins.
-That’s TRILLIONS of satoshis every pay period!
-But I’m a Tax Attorney, not a pirate, so I’m not sure if I want to dive head-first into uncharted waters.
-I need to check out if there’s a Bitcoin Tax.
-The problem is that there isn’t any clear guidance on how I would be required to report my spending if I got paid in bitcoins and used it for my day-to-day purchases.
-Let me explain.
+Because I think there's a good chance that the BTC is here to stay, and I like the idea of having a store of value that is protected against the whims of government.

 When someone acquires bitcoins for transactional convenience, it usually won't have any tax implications.
 That's because the turnaround time is generally pretty quick.
 In a normal transaction, Customer sees what he wants to buy from Vendor in bitcoins.
 Purchaser buys bitcoins and transmits them to Vendor for the goods.
 Vendor (especially if the transaction is legal) will turn around and exchange the bitcoins back into Vendor's local currency.
 In this scenario, bitcoins are being used as a conduit for the transaction, but there is little time for the bitcoin to fluctuate in value to such an extent that it would trigger a taxable event.